-- North West Stone-Looks back to World Heritage Coast.
+- Geology – This stone looks back in geological time to World Heritage Coast.
 Aligns with Mid Summer Sunset over Golden Cap on 21st June.

-- West Stone-Looks back to Lyme Bay to the Triassic – Aligns with the sunset of the Spring and Autumn Equinox.
+- Triassic – Looks back to Lyme Bay to the Triassic – Aligns with the sunset of the Spring and Autumn Equinox.

-- South West – Looks to the Geomorphology of the original land surface and jointing structure of the Gullies that run xxxx the Island.
+- Quarries – Geomorphology of the original land surface and jointing structure of the Gullies that run North< > South across the Island.
 Aligns with Mid Winter Sunset on 21st December.

-- South South East-Archaeology with references to the early settlements of St Andrews at Church Ope, the Mesolithic site at Culverwell.
+- Archaeology – references the early settlements of St Andrews at Church Ope, the Mesolithic site at Culverwell.

-- East – Plant Species 500 with 125 used for culinary and herbal remedies.
+- Plants – Early pioneer species, 500 plant species with 125 used for culinary and herbal remedies.
 Aligns directly East with the sunrise at the Spring and Autumn Equinox.

-- North East – Migratory birds.
-The North face of the stone is aligned with the Mid Summer Sunrise and captures the light of the northern most travel of the sun at daybreak throughout the year.
+- Birds – Migratory birds.
+The North face of the stone is aligned with the Mid Summer Sunrise and captures the light of the northern most travel of the sun at daybreak on 21 June

 Supported by Portland Stone Firms Ltd, Albion Stone plc, Weymouth & Portland Borough Council, ASTUDIO architects for the sunpath model and Eagle Vista Aerial Imaging.